-- Simplified Product Name: Often the Full Ingredient Name is not what you wish to use on more customer-centric documents (e.g. when printing out a recipe).
+- Simplified Product Name: Often the Full Ingredient Name is not what you wish to use on more customer-centric documents (e.g. when printing out a recipe or generating a label).
 The simplified Ingredient Name allows you to give a second shorter name for the ingredient that will be visible when checking recipes.
 You have to set that the simplified names will be visible in your library settings.

 The following fields are not used by the software for any specific purpose but can be used in the search, filtering and output: Brand, Category, Subcategory, Accounting Category, Storage Instructions, Document URL, Shelf Life, Description/Specifications.

 - Ingredient verification: We strongly advise to use the Approved/Allowed feature so that you can distinguish between ingredients that are no longer or not yet in use for production and those ingredients that are currently approved for production use.
 You can decide if you need both "Approved" and "Allowed".
 You can also just use one, depending on your verification process.